 The extension rules for mandatory EFT payors are different from that of other taxpayers.
-To extend the due date of the report from May 15, 2024 to Aug.
-15, 2024, a taxable entity that is required to pay by EFT must make their extension payment electronically via TEXNET, using tax type Code 13080 (Franchise Tax Extension), or via Webfile.
-The payment must be posted on or before May 15, 2024.
-With the extension request, taxable entities must remit at least 90% of the amount of tax that will be due with this year's report or 100% of the tax reported as due for the previous calendar year on the report due in the previous calendar year.
-If the taxable entity elects to pay 100% of the tax reported as due for the previous calendar year, the previous year's report must be filed on or before May 14, 2024 for the extension to be valid.
+To extend the due date of the report from May 15, 2025 to Aug.
+15, 2025, a taxable entity that is required to pay by EFT must make their extension payment electronically via TEXNET, using tax type Code 13080 (Franchise Tax Extension), or via Webfile.
+The payment must be posted on or before May 15, 2025.
+With the extension request, taxable entities must remit at least 90% of the amount of tax that will be due with this year's report or 100% of the tax reported as due for the previous calendar year (provided that the report due in the previous calendar year was filed on or before May 14, 2025) for the extension to be valid.